Mortimer Fleishhacker House

 The Mortimer Fleishhacker House, also known as the Green Gables Estate, is a historic estate with an English manor house, built between 1911 and 1935, and located at 329 Albion Avenue in Woodside, California.
 The house has been listed on the National Register of Historic Places since September 26, 1986.

-The main house is two stories tall, and was created in an English manor-style with an imitation thatch roof, a gunite exterior, and consisting of ten bedrooms.
-The garden is Italian style and features four levels of terracing and a lily pond, a Roman reflecting pool, and a piano-shaped swimming pool.
+The main house is two stories tall, and was created in an English manor-style with an imitation thatch roof, a gunite exterior, and 10 bedrooms.
+The garden is Italian style and features four levels of terracing, a lily pond, a Roman reflecting pool, and a piano-shaped swimming pool.